khoi-nguyen-2359/bst-box/README.md

-# BST Box - Binary Search Tree console visualization
+# Binary Search Tree Console Visualization

 ## Why It Was Developed